 No amount of critical scorn could stop Toto from grabbing hold of the airwaves, however – especially not once FM stations started spinning the album's lead single, "Hold the Line."
 An immediate hit, it peaked at No. 5 in the Top 40 and helped send the LP into the Top 10 of Billboard's album chart.
 The album's other big single, "Georgy Porgy," stalled outside the Top 40 on the pop chart, but it was a Top 20 hit on R&B stations – which no doubt annoyed those who felt like Toto weren't a "real" rock band, but served as a persuasive early demonstration of their ability to blur musical boundaries.

-Looking back on the album with 35 years of hindsight, Lukather admits now that there are minor details he wishes he could change, but overall he's proud of ‘Toto.’
-“Sonically, there’s stuff I’d love to change," he says.
+Looking back on the album with decades of hindsight, Lukather admits now that there are minor details he wishes were different, but overall he's proud of Toto.
+"Sonically, there’s stuff I’d love to change," he says.
 "Some of the lyrics on there are a little juvenile, but there’s a lot of good stuff too.
-I’d love to be able to go back and completely remix it, but that requires time and money – even back then, that was a big record, with a lot of stuff going on in there.
-And we’re in a lawsuit with Sony, so they won’t give us access to our master tapes.”
+I’d love to be able to go back and completely remix it, but that requires time and money – even back then, that was a big record, with a lot of stuff going on in there."

-More than anything, Lukather seems amazed that the band is approaching such a remarkable milestone today.
-“I look at each one of our albums as like a snapshot of my life," he explains.
+More than anything, Lukather seems grateful that the band's legacy lives on.
+"I look at each one of our albums as like a snapshot of my life," he explains.
 "Every album cover – boom, I remember where I was.
 I can smell the room, hear the laughter, remember the tears and the insanity of it all.
 It seems to have gone by fast, but not really.
 I go, 'Oh, that was 10 ... no, 20 ... no, wait, 30 years ago.'
 I’m still 18 years old until I walk past a mirror, you know?"